US Policy Fueling Inflation & Economic Uncertainty

-And if U.S. government outstanding debt loads climb high enough, investors may also have to make plans for scenarios that include debt defaults, and the ramifications thereof.
+And if the U.S. government’s outstanding debt loads climb high enough, investors may also have to make plans for scenarios that include debt defaults, and the ramifications thereof.

 While probably a scant number of consumers and investors enjoy the prospects of accelerating general price hikes, few are as well positioned to thrive in an environment of higher inflation than real estate investors.